asaluja/compositional-semantics/README.md

   - `-v`: print phrasal representation vectors only; useful output if you want to compute the distances between these representations and directly learned word2vec phrasal representations.
   - `-f`: print and score phrases with full i.e., 2 times context length words in the context.
   - `-p`: print correlation and distance information by POS pair only
+  - `-d X`: compute correlation with distance between directly learned phrasal representation and composed representation; only works for bigrams. `X` denotes the location of the file with the distances pre-computed.
+  - `-r`: select right-branching when computing compositional representations for phrases of length greater than 2.
+The default is left-branching.
+  - `-h`: impose heuristic headedness when computing compositional representations.
+For 'JJ-NN' and 'NN-NN' the right word is the head word and only its representation is used; for 'VV-NN' the verb is the head word.
+  - `-w X`: write per-sentence grammars out; the grammars are in the same format as the grammars being read in, except we add an extra 'Segmentation' feature based on the non-compositionality score

   1. Note that in order to do non-compositionality detection, an evaluation set must be provided with the POS tags (separated by '#').
 In order to do this, run the following command: